sensics/OSVR-RenderManager/installer/README.txt

   https://github.com/sensics/OSVR-RenderManager

 Version notes:
-0.6.43:
+0.6.48:
+ *ftr DirectMode on Intel GPUs
+ *ftr Waits on rendering completion before time warp/ATW, avoiding tearing ftr Example configuration files for DK2 devices using the raw VRPN driver ftr Reduced vertex count in distortion shader resulting in faster loads bug Fixed crash in ATW in some application bug Turning off DirectMode in config no longer pulls display out of DirectMode bug Removed non-Core calls from OpenGL code, enabling use on MesaGL 0.6.43:
  *ftr Asynchronous time warp is working on all DirectRender configurations *ftr Client-side per-eye prediction added to reduce judder and latency